-This is particularly evident when police officers and other security personnel air their personal views on social media accounts - either as themselves, as aliases or by endorsing the controversial views of third parties - their 'employer brand' is in the shop window, fuelling suspicion and undermining public confidence in the institutions they represent.
+This hard earned respect can be undermined however by extreme political affiliation, discriminatory behavior and deviation from ethical standards associated with defense forces which can create problems for line managers and the broader organization.
+This is particularly evident when military and broader defense personnel air their personal views on social media accounts - either as themselves, as aliases or by endorsing the controversial views of third parties - their 'employer brand' is in the shop window, fuelling suspicion and undermining public confidence in the institutions they represent.
 Even the merest hint of intolerance or discriminatory behavior can have a negative impact on perception - without adequate technology and modern-day codes of conduct, handling this from a human resource perspective is an administrative impossibility.